Online coloring of short interval graphs and two-count interval graphs: Introduction

 \section{Introduction}

-An on-line graph coloring algorithm $A$ receives a graph $G$ in the order of its vertices $v_1,\ldots,v_n$ and constructs an on-line coloring.
+An online graph coloring algorithm $A$ receives a graph $G$ in the order of its vertices $v_1,\ldots,v_n$ and constructs an online coloring.
 This means that the color assigned to a vertex $v_i$ depends solely on the subgraph induced by the vertices $\{v_1,\ldots,v_i\}$ and the colors assigned to them.
-The simplest on-line coloring algorithm is the greedy algorithm, $\ff$, which traverses the list of vertices given in the order they are presented, and assigns each vertex the minimal color not assigned to its neighbors that appear before it in the list of vertices.
+One of the simplest online coloring algorithms is the greedy algorithm $\ff$, which traverses the list of vertices given in the order they are presented, and assigns each vertex the smallest color not assigned to its neighbors that appear before it in the list of vertices.

-The performance of an algorithm $A$ on a graph $G$ is measured with respect to the chromatic number $\chi(G)$, that is, the maximum number of colors needed by any off-line algorithm.
+The performance of an online coloring algorithm $A$ on a graph $G$ is measured with respect to the chromatic number $\chi(G)$, that is, the number of colors used by an optimal offline algorithm.
 Let $\chi_A(G)$ denote the maximum number of colors needed by algorithm $A$ over all orderings of the vertices of $G$.
-An on-line coloring algorithm $A$ is \emph{$\rho$-competitive} if for every graph $G$, $\chi_A(G)\leq\rho\cdot\chi(G)+b$ for some $b\in\mathbb{R}$.
+An online coloring algorithm $A$ is \emph{$\rho$-competitive} if there exists a $\beta\in\mathbb{R}$ such that for every graph $G$, $\chi_A(G)\leq\rho\cdot\chi(G)+\beta$.
 The \emph{competitive ratio} of algorithm $A$ is $\inf\{\,\rho\mid\text{$A$ is $\rho$-competitive}\,\}$.
-In general, $\ff$ does not have a bounded competitive ratio, and there is no on-line algorithm with a constant competitive ratio.
-The best known algorithm \cite{hal-97,hal-sze-94} uses $O(\chi\cdot n/\log n)$ colors for $\chi$-colorable graphs of size $n$, and no on-line coloring algorithm can be $o(n/\log^2 n)$-competitive.
+In general, $\ff$ does not have a bounded competitive ratio, and there is no online algorithm with a constant competitive ratio.
+The best known algorithm \cite{hal-97,hal-sze-94} uses $O(\chi n/\log n)$ colors for $\chi$-colorable graphs of size $n$, and no online coloring algorithm can be $o(n/\log^2 n)$-competitive.
 For this reason, it is common to restrict the class of graphs.
 An important class of intersection graphs that has been extensively studied in this context, with applications in scheduling and resource allocation, is the class of interval graphs.
-Given a class of graphs, we define the competitive ratio for that class as the smallest integer $k$ such that there exists an online algorithm with competitive ratio $k$ when restricted to graphs in that class.